 - Advanced virtual reality and spatial analytics

-Digital procurement platforms—often in the form of a comprehensive software suite such as PurchaseControl—allow chief procurement officers (CPOs) and other procurement professionals to optimise their operating models with a blend of these technologies.
+Digital procurement platforms—often in the form of a comprehensive software suite such as PurchaseControl—allow chief procurement officers (CPOs) and other procurement professionals to optimize their operating models with a blend of these technologies.

-“Procurement organisations are built on managing spend, supply chains, and supplier risk and relationships.
-Digital procurement (sometimes called electronic procurement or, more often, eProcurement) is used to transform these three functions in key ways in order to maximise their effectiveness and introduce new benefits.”
+“Procurement organizations are built on managing spend, supply chains, and supplier risk and relationships.
+Digital procurement (sometimes called electronic procurement or, more often, eProcurement) is used to transform these three functions in key ways in order to maximize their effectiveness and introduce new benefits.”

 Let’s take a closer look at how digital procurement affects each of the three primary procurement functions:

-When optimised through digital procurement, strategic sourcing ensures your supply chain supports a healthy and streamlined value chain, as it:
+When optimized through digital procurement, strategic sourcing ensures your supply chain supports a healthy and streamlined value chain, as it: